-In this time of change, your ability to create inspiration is essential — both to attract people to your project and inspire them to do more.
+In this time of change, your ability to create inspiration in yourself and other people is essential — both to attract people to your project and to inspire them to do more.

 At first sight it might seem to make sense to push everybody to say, “Yes.”

-But the more you push people into supporting you, the more you will have to convince them, over and over again, each time a new issue arises.
+But the more you have to push people into supporting you now, the more you will have to convince them, again and again, each time a new issue arises.
 This will sap your time and your energy.
 And in this time of change there will be many issues to deal with…

 Far better instead to share your vision with people in a way that inspires them to make it their own vision.
 Then ask them to make a choice: are they with you or not?

-If they decide to go with you then you know that you can count on their committed support, no matter what happens, because now they have a priority which aligns with yours.
-Now they have an incentive to solve the issues that arise without needing constant input from you.
+If they decide to go with you then you know that you can count on their committed support, no matter what happens, because they now have a priority which aligns with yours.
+They will now be inspired to solve the issues that arise, without needing input from you.

 And if they choose “No” then you have saved yourself from many future distractions.

-The CEOs of Unilever and Apple both understand this.
+The CEOs of Apple and Unilever both understand this.
 In recent years both have effectively told their shareholders:

 “This is where we are going.
 If you don’t like it, sell your stock.”